mohamedkhayat/ButterflyClassifier/README.md

 # ButterflyClassifier

-This project is a Butterfly Classification application that combines Java and Python technologies.
+This project is a Butterfly Classification application that combines Java and Python.
 The application utilizes JavaFX for the graphical user interface (GUI), including file selection.
 Images selected through the Java-based GUI are sent to a Python backend using Flask.

 In the Python backend, the image is processed and fed into a fine-tuned VGG model trained with PyTorch to classify butterfly species.
 The prediction results are then sent back to the Java application for display.